 - Bring nothing new to the table.

-But if you know that there’s a game idea people would love to play… Then you should try!
+But if you have an idea for gameplay that people would love to try… Then you should definitely give it a go.